Chemical Engineer

 Pros

-- Modern chemical engineering is often at the forefront of innovation.
-Many sectors are pioneering valuable new techniques and materials to make positive and exciting changes in the world.
-(For example nanotechnology, fuel cells and biomedical engineering).
+• Modern chemical engineering is often at the forefront of innovation.
+Many sectors are pioneering valuable new techniques and materials to make positive and exciting changes in the world (eg. nanotechnology, fuel cells and biomedical engineering).

 Cons

-- The pressure of big-scale manufacturing can be intense as there is a lot of responsibility.
+• The pressure of large-scale manufacturing can be intense, as there is a lot of responsibility

 Chemical engineer work–life balance

 Your working days are typical office hours of 9am to 5pm, Monday to Friday.
-This is assuming that you don’t have any deadlines coming up which might mean you have to work beyond your allotted hours.
-In entry-level positions, you often have deadlines which means your working week can be long.
-Furthermore, if you’re starting a brand new project this can sometimes demand more time to get it off the ground.
+This is assuming that you don’t have any deadlines coming up, which might mean you have to work beyond your allotted hours.
+In entry-level positions, you often have deadlines, which means your working week can be long.
+Furthermore, if you’re starting a brand new project, this can sometimes demand more time as you get it off the ground.

-Depending on the area you choose to specialise in you may spend most of your time in the lab working on research and development, or you may split your working week between the office and the plant or factory your product is being developed in.
-The working site might require a longer commute which adds to your working week.
-But it can be nice to separate the places that you work and make your working life more varied and interesting.
-If you’re working on a large scale project there is often an opportunity to travel to places all around the world such as India and China.
+Depending on the area you choose to specialise in, you may spend most of your time in the lab working on research and development, or you may split your working week between the office and the plant or factory your product is being developed in.
+The working site might require a longer commute which adds to your working week, but it can make your working life more varied and interesting.
+If you’re working on a large-scale project, there can be opportunities to travel to places all around the world such as India and China.

 Typical employers